 Short-term foreign currency receivables and liabilities are valued at the rate on the balance sheet date.
 Long-term foreign currency receivables are recorded at the rate prevailing on the acquisition date or at the lower rate on the balance sheet date.
-Long-term foreign currency liabilities are recorded at the rate prevailing on the acquisition date or at the higher rate on the balance sheet date.
+Long-term foreign currency liabilities are recorded at the rate prevailing on the acquisition date or at the balance sheet date.
 Individually hedged receivables or liabilities are recognized at hedge rates.